Magdalene College, Cambridge: Buildings and grounds

 Magdalene College is located at the bend of the River Cam on the northwestern side of the town centre, at the foot of Castle Hill.
 The college was deliberately built on the opposite end of Magdalene Bridge from the town centre so that the Benedictine student-monks would be secluded from the business and temptations of the town.
 As such, it was the first Cambridge college to be built on the northwestern side of the Cam.
 The college's main site was previously settled during the Roman occupation of England.

 The college's buildings are distributed on both sides of the river, and is roughly divided into four areas: the main site, where the oldest buildings including the porter's lodge and the Pepys Library are located; The Village, which was built in the 1930s and consists exclusively of student accommodation; Quayside, built on the southeastern side of the river in the 1980s as an investment project which also provides student accommodation; and Cripps Court, built in the 2000s for extra conference facilities and accommodation.

 Magdalene's old buildings are representative of the college's ramshackle growth from a monks' foundation into a centre of education.
 It is also distinctive in that most of the old buildings are in brick rather than stone (save for the frontage of the Pepys Building).
-Magdalene Street divides the most ancient courts from more recent developments.
+Magdalene Street divides the ancient courts from more recent developments.
 One of the accommodation blocks in the newer part of the college was built by Sir Edwin Lutyens in the early 1930s.
 Opened in 2005, Cripps Court, on Chesterton Road, features new undergraduate rooms and conference facilities.

 Main site

 The main site of the college is the area bounded by Magdalene Street, Chesterton Lane and the River Cam.
-It is the first area to be populated by college buildings since as early as the 1470s.
+It was the original area of college buildings from the 1470s.
 This area includes Magdalene's First Court, Second Court, Fellows' Garden, and the buildings surrounding them such as the porters' lodge, the Master's Lodge, and the Pepys Library.